actionhero/actionhero/readme.markdown

 	}

 * you can provide the `?callback=myFunc` param to initiate a JSON-p response which will wrap the returned JSON in your callback function.
-* unless otherwise provided, the api will set default values of limit and offset to help with paginating long lists of response objects.
+* unless otherwise provided, the api will set default values of limit and offset to help with paginating long lists of response objects (default: limit=100, offset=0).
-* the error if everything is OK will be "OK", otherwise, you should set an error within your action
+* the error if everything is OK will be "OK", otherwise, you should set a string error within your action
 * to build the response for "hello" above, the action would have set `connection.response.hello = "world";`

 actionHero will serve up flat files (html, images, etc) as well from your api/public folder.
 This is accomplished via a `file` action. `http://{baseUrl}/file/{pathToFile}` is equivalent to `http://{baseUrl}?action=file&fileName={pathToFile}`